GabsEdits/gxbs.dev/content/commissions.md

 - **Payment**

-  - Payments are processed via Ko-fi.
+  - Payments are processed via GitHub Sponsors or Ko-fi.
   - Prices are flexible and depend on project complexity.
   - 50% upfront, 50% upon completion.
+  - If I can't complete the commission, you'll receive a full refund.
   - Max 3 revisions, refunds available before the project starts.

 - **Timing**